List of Shaun the Sheep episodes: Series 5 (2016)

 A fifth series began airing on CBBC on 5 September 2016.
 The season first aired in the Netherlands from 1 December 2015 to 1 January 2016 and in Australia in January 2016.
 Mark Thomas and Vic Reeves once again rerecorded the theme tune, as it sounds slightly different.

 Series 6 (2020)

 A sixth series began airing in 2020 on Netflix under the subtitle Adventures from Mossy Bottom.
-The series reduced The Bull, extending The Goat's appearance instead.
-New characters appeared in the series, such as Stash the Squirrel and Farmer Ben, which affected the changed intro, now with three various variants.
+The series reduced appearances of The Bull, extending The Goat's appearance instead.
+New characters appeared in the series, such as Stash the Squirrel and Farmer Ben, which also affected the new intro – now with three various variants.
 This was the only time throughout the series for all 20 episodes to be aired on the same day, 16 March 2020.
-CBBC, BBC iPlayer and BBC Two ordered 20x7 minute episodes for September 2022.
+CBBC, BBC iPlayer and BBC Two aired the episodes starting in September 2022.

+Series 7 (2025)

+A seventh series was announced to be in development in 2024.
+On 14 May 2025, the release date for the series was set for 24 May on CBBC.
+Prior to this, the entire series was made available on BBC iPlayer hours before the premiere.